CanyoneerApp-Archived/api/README.md

 ## Directory Layout

 - `.github` contains configuration files for GitHub workflows which we use for continuous integration (CI).
-- `.vscode` contains configuration files for VSCode which automatically configures code validation and formatting tools for this project.
+- `.vscode` contains configuration files for VSCode that automatically configure code formatting tools for this project.
-- `build` contains the final output product that gets uploaded to S3 after the CLI finishes running.
-This folder does not exist until after running the CLI.
+- `build` contains the final compiled web frontend, route JSON files, and tiles after the CLI finishes running.
+This is what gets uploaded to S3.
+This folder does not exist until the CLI has run.
 - `cache` contains cached HTTP responses from RopeWiki.
-This folder does not exist until after running the CLI.
+This folder does not exist until the CLI has run.
 - `coverage` contains a unit test code coverage report.
 This folder does not exist until after running the unit tests.
-- `public` contains static files used by our web frontend AND all generated route JSON files and tiles.
-This is all copied to the build directory alongside the compiled web frontend in a later step.
+- `public` contains static files used by our web frontend.
+These files are copied to the build directory alongside the compiled web frontend in a later step.
 - `src/cli` contains the scraper itself and a command-line interface (CLI) for running it with different options.
 - `src/types` contains TypeScript type definitions used throughout the codebase.
 - `src/utils` contains utility functions and helper modules used across the codebase.